guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

 is crosscorrelated with an expected arc spectrum in order to guarantee that the wavelength calibration of the different slitlets match).

-The new stare.fits image now exhibit a much better wavelength calibration:
+The new stare.fits image now does exhibit a much better wavelength calibration:

 ::